ricardoliveira5ro/microservice-email-sender/src/api/README.md

 ### 📃 Logging

-- Console
+The application uses Winston for structured logging across all environments.

-- Logs are batched and flushed to a file every 60 seconds, then uploaded to an AWS S3 bucket
+- Logs are written to the console and directly streamed to a file in an AWS S3 bucket
+- Log entries are batched and flushed every 60 seconds

 ### 🚀 Deployment